USPS Flat Rate Rates (2026)

 Pro Tips

-- Flat Rate only saves money over regular Priority Mail for heavier items or long-distance zones - always compare both
+- Flat Rate only saves money over regular Priority Mail for heavier items or long-distance zones, so always compare both before buying.

-- Order free Flat Rate boxes delivered to your door at usps.com/supplies
+- Order Flat Rate boxes delivered to your door at no cost at usps.com/supplies.

-- The Medium Flat Rate Box comes in two shapes: cube and flat - choose based on your item
+- The Medium Flat Rate Box comes in two shapes, cube and flat, so choose based on your item.

 Key Takeaways